AdobeDocs/workfront.it-IT/help/quicksilver/planning/views/manage-the-table-view.md

       ![Filtri multilivello nelle visualizzazioni](assets/multi-tiered-filters-in-views.png)

-   The list of records is filtered automatically.  <!--at this time, you can't name and save the filter - but will this change?!-->
+   L’elenco dei record viene filtrato automaticamente.  <!--at this time, you can't name and save the filter - but will this change?!-->
    <!-- asked on the task for the simple filters whether there is a limitation for how many statements a filter can have?!-->

 1. (Facoltativo) Fai clic sull&#39;icona **x** per rimuovere una condizione di filtro.